kkocdko/kblog/README.md

 #### From [Jekyll](https://jekyllrb.com)

-1. Pay attention to the header of post, you may need to replace some item names.
+1. Pay attention to the port's meta, you may need to replace some meta names.

 2. Need to build locally and then push the results to the cloud.

+### Q&A

+#### Why don't use build tool and framework?

+It's sure that modern front-end tools bring a lot of convenience, but this project is just an acrobatics, not a product.
+I want a lightweight solution, both front-end and development-end.